Bust of Henry F. Schricker: Description

 The bust is of bronze with a wax patina, cast with the lost-wax method.
 It depicts Governor Schricker staring ahead and wearing a shirt, tie, vest, and jacket with a large rock formation behind him.
 At the bottom of the bust on the proper left side is a maker's mark that reads "Rubins 64."
 The bust is hollow and appears to be cast of a single piece.

 The bust sits upon a roughly cubical limestone base fronted with a bronze plaque that identifies Henry F. Schricker as the thirty-fourth and thirty-eighth governor of Indiana and supplies the dates of his governorships.
 The entire work is held in place by a pair of threaded rods that run up into the base and down into the bottom of the alcove.

 The bust weighs 1,200 pounds.

 Historical information

 The bust was dedicated on November 11, 1964, in a ceremony that drew over 350 people.
 Former governor Schricker attended with his wife and their six grandchildren unveiled the bust before the reading of a message from then-president Lyndon B. Johnson.
 The bust displaced a bust of Abraham Lincoln, which was moved to an alcove on the west side of the State House.
 It was honored so because Shricker was thought by Hoosiers to be an "ideal governor."
-The bust cost $3,500 dollars and was paid for by the governor's contingency fund.
+The bust cost $3,500 and was paid for by the governor's contingency fund.

-Sculptor Rubins placed the bust of Governor Schricker on a rock in order "to establish the deep strength of the man.".
+Sculptor Rubins placed the bust of Governor Schricker on a rock in order "to establish the deep strength of the man."
 It also serves the practical purpose of filling out the extra space in the alcove in which the bust sits.